Pylons/pyramid/docs/narr/introduction.rst

 view registry

-  A registry which maps a context and view name to a view constructor and optionally a permission.
+  A registry which maps a context and view name to a view factory and optionally a permission.

 template